tsunami416604/azure-docs.hu-hu/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 ---
-title: 'Oktatóanyag: rendelkezésre állási csoport előfeltételei'
+title: 'Tutorial: Prerequisites for availability group'
-description: Ez az oktatóanyag bemutatja, hogyan konfigurálhatja a SQL Server always on rendelkezésre állási csoport létrehozásához szükséges előfeltételeket az Azure-beli virtuális gépeken.
+description: This tutorial shows how to configure the prerequisites for creating a SQL Server Always On availability group on Azure VMs.
 services: virtual-machines
 documentationCenter: na
 author: MikeRayMSFT